Miettine/stories-and-tales/battle-of-minds.md

 All states of mind are subject to change, so is logic and science.
 A field of science that is praised today will be slandered tomorrow.
 A logician who is certain of his reasoning today will change his mind tomorrow.
 This is why your theories do not matter.
 I have reached a state of greater happiness than you have.

 **Tenzin**\
-You claim you are happy, but only because your judgment is clouded by your empty, joyful emotions during your meditation.
+You claim you are happy but only because your judgment is clouded by your empty, joyful emotions during your meditation.
 We can only become happy if we get what we want from life and time is running out.
 A human lifetime is short.
 Feeling bliss or calm is not enough to call ourselves happy.

 As the two continued debating neither would admit defeat.
 Growing increasingly frustrated, Tenzin finally spoke out.

 **Tenzin**\
 This ends now.
 I challenge you to a duel to the death.
 If you have freed yourself from all conveniences of ordinary life surely you have freed yourself from the fear of death.
 I know I have become free.
-If I die tonight, my only regret is not reaching an even higher level of skill and understanding in science.
+If I die tonight my only regret is not reaching an even higher level of skill and understanding in science.

 The Realized One expressed her acceptance.